hotgluexyz/tap-google-drive/README.md

 # tap-google-drive

-A Meltano tap for syncing CSV files from Google Drive.
-This tap operates in magic folder mode, where each CSV file in the specified Google Drive folder creates a new table.
+A Meltano tap for Google Drive that reads CSV files from a specified Google Drive folder.

 ## Features